matn7/CS-Notes/src/main/java/compact/CoreJava.md

 }
 ```

-- In this example, the `hashCode` method generates a hash code based on the name, age, and address fields of the Person class.
+- In this example, the `hashCode()` method generates a hash code based on the name, age, and address fields
+of the `Person` class.
 - The hash code is calculated by initializing a result variable to 17, and then combining the hash codes of the fields
 using the `31 * result + field.hashCode()` formula.
 - Note that it is important to use a prime number, such as 31, in the calculation to ensure that the hash code is spread
 evenly across the range of integers.
-- Also, it is important to use the `hashCode` method of each field, rather than its value, to ensure that equal objects
+- Also, it is important to use the `hashCode()` method of each field, rather than its value, to ensure that equal objects
 have the same hash code.
-- This is just one example of a `hashCode` implementation, and there are many other ways to implement the method depending
-on the requirements of your program.
-- However, this example should give you a general idea of how to implement the hashCode method in Java.

 **clone()**